MIKI MEMORIAL SCHOLAR AWARD

 The criteria to be used by the Miki Committee in selecting a Miki Scholar include:

-- Evidence that the applicant has applied him/herself seriously to the study of Japanese language and
+• Evidence of the applicant’s commitment to the study of Japanese language and

-- The willingness of the applicant to be flexible and his or her ability to adapt to life in another
+• The willingness of the applicant to be flexible and to adapt to life in another

 How to Apply

-- The Miki Memorial Award Scholar application form.
+1. The Miki Memorial Award Scholar to Japan application form